sjockers/cyclehackberlin.de/en/index.md

 language: en

 intro:
-  tagline: 48 hours to break the barriers to cycling in Berlin
+  tagline: 48 hours of hacking to reduce the barriers to cycling in Berlin
-  date: 24. bis 26.
-Juni 2016
+  date: June 24 to 26, 2016

 form:
   email: Email address
-  submit: subscribe
+  submit: Receive updates!
   smallprint: "Your email will only be used to send you updates about Cyclehack Berlin.
 We use Mailchimp to send out updates.
 See their <a href='http://mailchimp.com/legal/privacy/' target='_blank'>Privacy Policy</a>."
 ---

-Cycling freedom is within your reach.
-For a more sustainable future, join the movement.
+Together, we develop ideas, prototypes and campaigns that address the barriers to cycling.
+Join the movement!